purneyy/SPMS/README.md

-The Smart Patient Management System(SPMS) is a JavaFX-based desktop application designed to streamline the management of patient information in clinics or small healthcare setups.
+The Smart Patient Management System(SPMS) is a basic JavaFX-based desktop application designed to streamline the management of patient information in clinics or small healthcare setups.
 It enables medical staff to easily add, view, edit, and manage patient data through a user-friendly graphical interface.

 🔧 Key Features:
 1.Add Patient Details